Today we show how to create and use your ATR Stop Loss Calculator.

 Every time you are choosing your entry size, you need to take into account the price volatility.

-Remember that the ATR calculates only the historic volatility and that it can’t predict the future.
-You have also to consider that generally, volatility is mean-reverting.
+Remember that the ATR calculates only the historical volatility and that it can’t predict the future.
+You also have to consider that generally, volatility is mean-reverting.

 First of all, we have to figure out the correct indicator length.